-Departmental needs, goals and objectives change over time.
+Your department's needs, goals and objectives change over time.
 As with any change, organizational structures, responsibilities and positions may also change.
-Each time there is turnover or the need to reassess the business needs of a department, the hiring manager is presented with an opportunity to re-evaluate the current and future needs, goals and objectives of the unit.
-Diversifying the unit to become more representative of our student population should be one of these goals.

-Hiring managers are encouraged to be thoughtful, creative, and consider alternatives to maintaining the status quo of the staffing structure.
-Ask yourself these important questions and consult with an HR representative to consider the following:
+Each time you experience turnover in your department, you are presented with an opportunity to re-evaluate the current and future needs, goals and objectives of your unit.
+It is your obligation to be thoughtful and creative as well as consider alternatives to maintaining the status quo of your staffing structure.
+Ask yourself these important questions:

-- Can I redesign the essential duties and responsibilities of my vacant position by exploring and/or incorporating the use of technological solutions to create greater operational efficiencies? - Are there any creative alternatives that I could consider to restructure my unit so that the essential duties and responsibilities of my vacant position could be absorbed by existing staff, possibly creating a professional development opportunity? - Has this vacancy created an opportunity for advancement from within for a current employee? - What would be the downside of phasing out the duties and responsibilities of my vacant position? - How can I bring diverse ideas into my department? - What is the overall demographic make up of my staff?
-How might diversifying the unit achieve university goals to better represent and serve our student population?
+- Can I redesign the essential duties and responsibilities of my vacant position by exploring and/or incorporating the use of technological solutions to create greater operational efficiencies? - Are there any creative alternatives that I could consider to restructure my unit so that the essential duties and responsibilities of my vacant position could be absorbed by existing staff, possibly creating a professional development opportunity? - Has this vacancy created an opportunity for advancement from within for a current employee? - What would be the downside of phasing out the duties and responsibilities of my vacant position?

-If you determine that your vacancy must be filled, you will work with your HRD to develop and/or updated the job description.
+Your HR Manager can assist you in considering your options.
+If you determine that your vacant position must be filled, you will work with your HR Manager to develop a job description.
 This job analysis process is critical.
 Consistent with University policy, HRD utilizes the formal job description to compare positions for similarities (and differences) in demands using one set of non-discriminatory factors such as level and scope of responsibility and minimum key job requirements as well as for pay benchmarking using both internal and external data sources, consistent with both federal and state wage and hour regulations.
 This job evaluation process, once completed, places a position in a salary grade/salary range.
 The salary range ultimately represents a uniform progression of pay, with each salary grade identifying a dollar minimum, midpoint and maximum.
 The midpoint of the salary range represents pay for a fully qualified and satisfactorily performing incumbent in a similar position within the market in which we compete to attract and retain our staff.
 It is important to note that the job description is not intended to be a complete statement of all duties (which may be assigned by the supervisor according to varying needs) but rather should provide an overall summary of the job.
-Consider phrasing within the position description that signals an interest in diversity, equity, inclusion, and social justice (ex.
-Demonstrates active engagement in equitable and inclusive practices for providing excellent service to diverse populations.).